The human herd

 The great ‘solar escape’ (as I now call it) has led to Saudi Arabia to becoming so concerned that they are flooding the world market with cheap oil to ‘break the back’ of the global alternative energy movement.
 Now that’s what you call real global influence!

-Of course, ‘the average man on the street’ doesn’t realise that these current low oil prices will be raised back up further, once the alternative technology movement is destroyed.
-The biggest reason of all to add solar panels to your roof and protect our national interests.
+Of course, ‘the average man on the street’ doesn’t realise that these current low oil prices will be raised back up further, once the alternative technology movement evolves.
+The most significant reason of all to add solar panels to your roof and protect our national interests.

 My message to Mr Cameron, Mr Osborne and Ms Rudd is:

-“You can try to do a King Canute tribute act, but your plans of fracking are a very expensive production form that our USA cousins are now learning.
-Nuclear is more long-term, but astronomically expensive from start to finish and beyond, while your darling the North Sea is going to need expensive ‘end of life’ care.
+“You can try to do a King Canute tribute act, but your plans for fracking are a very expensive production form that our USA cousins are now learning.
+Nuclear is more long-term, but astronomically costly from start to finish.
+While your darling the North Sea is going to need expensive’ end of life’ care.
 How does any of this reduce the national energy costs?

-The tide of expense is against you and the Middle Eastern problems are self-inflicted and will turn against us.
-This leads to a conclusion that your recent decisions to ‘stamp out “green crap” is not based upon our national interests, but your own personal or family gain. – You have sold the nation’s soul to foreign-owned lobbyists.
-None of this leads to cheaper energy bills or an economically viable nation.
+The tide of expense is against you, and the Middle Eastern problems are self-inflicted and will turn against us.
+This leads to a conclusion that your recent decisions to ‘stamp out “green crap” based on our national interests, but your own personal or family gain. – You have sold the nation’s soul to foreign-owned lobbyists.
+None of this leads to cheaper energy bills or an economically viable country.

-£6.00 per household for solar technology as it currently stands is very much cheaper than the blank cheque subsidies that you use to prop-up a privatised and antiquated centralised system that is so obviously failing in today’s geopolitical unstable world.
+£6.00 per household for solar technology as it currently stands is very much cheaper than the new cheque subsidies that you use to prop-up a privatised and antiquated centralised system that is so apparently failing in today’s geopolitical unstable world.

-Our children’s generation will look back at your time in power and feel nothing but shame, especially as the government have known about the climate issues and the limited life of the North Sea since the time of Margaret Thatcher.
+Our children’s generation will look back at your time in power and feel nothing but shame, primarily as the government have known about the climate issues and the limited life of the North Sea since the age of Margaret Thatcher.

 The solar revolution should have begun 20 years ago instead of national privatisation.
 That road to privatisation now leads to dead children being washed up on Mediterranean shores.”